 At The City Mission, she's had the time to recover from the pain and sharpen her skills.
 Yvette is getting back on her feet and is “excited about this journey.”

 Right now she's proud to have found a full-time job as a teacher's aid, and is saving up for a car, and getting ready to call Cleveland her official home.
 They plan to find a rental near a good school for her daughter and put down roots.
 "Me and my daughter are going to achieve this," she says with a strong voice.

 One thing they already achieved while at Laura's Home is the completion of their first 5k at Running with a Mission 2019!
 Yvette and her daughter had never been runners, but she thought that with everything new they were taking on, what's one more challenge?
 They joined the Laura's Home Running Club spring training group, and committed themselves to practicing three times a week.

 "On race day it was nerves!
 Am I gonna do this?
 Can I make this hill?
 But we did it!
 I pushed through that, and my daughter is my little trooper."

 While participating in the race Yvette was able to take in the 1,000+ people who had come out to support not just Laura's Home, but her.
 She remembers thinking, "There are so many wonderful people out there who support Laura's Home.
 I've never seen an organization like this.
 You feel the love of the people coming here."

-Yvette recently turned 50 and she plans to participate in Running with a Mission 2020 to celebrate her half century birthday.
-She has faith that the next year of her life, despite the initial challenges of 2020, will be filled with many new blessings.
+Yvette recently turned 50 and she planned to participate in Running with a Mission 2020 to celebrate her half century birthday.
+She has faith that the next year of her life, despite the challenges of 2020, will be filled with many new blessings.